-On this morning, My alarm went off at 7.30am to make it to the 8.30am bus departure for the Alligator Swamp Tour.
+This morning, My alarm went off at 7.30am which I set so I could make it to the 8.30am bus departure for the Alligator Swamp Tour I’d signed up for.

 You’re probably wondering if I made it considering the ending of my last blog.